brajeshwar/brajeshwar.github.io/_posts/2008/2008-02-08-snapgalaxy.md

----
-layout: post
-title: SnapGalaxy introduces revenue earning model
+# SnapGalaxy introduces revenue earning model
----

 <a href="http://www.snapgalaxy.com/">SnapGalaxy</a> was launched in late 2006 with their primary focus of allowing users to send photo prints to friends and relatives.
 SnapGalaxy services are divided into 2 sub-categories -- Printing Service and Online Service.